 Notifying you of a potential match

 When an organ that seems to be a good match for your child becomes available, we will notify you by phone or pager.
-You’ll be asked to come to the hospital immediately.
+You’ll be asked to come to the Boston Children's Hospital immediately.

 When you receive the call to come to the hospital, be prepared to: